- Home /

 Typically manufactured to order item turnaround times will vary between 4 to 8 weeks, depending on the metal finish and production load.
 Some exposed tapware sets may also have this type of turnaround time, especially at times when demand for these more complicated to manufacture sets is high.

-October 2021: Demand is extremely high at the moment and custom items or finishes may be 10 to 12 weeks.
+July 2022: Demand is high at the moment and custom items or finishes may be 6 to 8 weeks.
 We are doing our best to push through orders and often we are supplying quicker than these estimate time frames.
 We appreciate your patience and understanding.

 If specific turnaround times are required please contact our office to discuss further and see what is possible.

 We use a local courier service within Adelaide and surrounding areas, local orders leave our factory each morning and are usually delivered same day or at latest by the following day.

 If items are needed urgently locally they can be arranged for collection from our factory once ready.
 If intending to do this please contact our office.